Rashards71832/coding/README.md

-# coding
-im trying to learn how to code so if i make any mistakes it isnt my fault
+Hey my name is rahard seymour im a highschool students doing a genuis hour project and im trying to learn coding and creat a game